flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 # Starting the Aircraft

-This guide will assist you with starting your aircraft.
-It includes images to assist you with understanding the locations of all buttons and switches.
+This guide will help you with starting your aircraft.
+It includes images to help you understand the locations of all buttons and switches.

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to teach an Airbus A380 beginner to start the aircraft correctly.